 The Company has an in-house actuarial team to support the business and meet the requirements of the actuarial function.
-The actuarial team is headed by the Chief Actuary, who is also an in-house member of staff.
+The actuarial team is headed by the Chief Actuary, who is also an in-house member of staff and Executive Director of HLAC.

-The Chief Actuary is a Fellow of the Institute and Faculty of Actuaries, holds a Chief Actuary (Life) Practising Certificate and is an Approved Person under the Senior Insurance Management Regime (SIMR).
+The Chief Actuary is a Fellow of the Institute and Faculty of Actuaries, holds a Chief Actuary (Life) Practising Certificate and is an Approved Person under the Senior Managers and Certification Regime (SMCR).

-The Chief Actuary reports into the Chief Executive Officer.
+The Chief Actuary reports into the Managing Director of HLAC.